schristakis/5G-AMF-Scaling/README.md

 helm install udr oai-udr/
 ...
 ```
-It is very important that every after helm command you execute: kubectl get pods in order to see that the respective network function is running, before going to the next one.
+It is very important that every after helm command you execute: "kubectl get pods" in order to see that the respective network function is running, before going to the next one.

 In order to uninstall something with helm you execute the following command:
 ```